Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Introduction

 \section{Introduction}

-Sea Surface Temperature (SST) is a major parameter for understanding and modeling the earth climate system.
-Air-sea heat fluxes, depending on the sea surface and air temperatures are a major driver of the Earth's atmosphere dynamics.
-They greatly influence all the scales of motion from weather predictions to long-term climate trends.
-Further, SST being also the signature of ocean horizontal and vertical processes is a key parameter in the study of the ocean dynamics per-se (uncoupled).
+Sea Surface Temperature (SST) is one of the essential climate variables for understanding and modeling the Earth's climate system.
+Air-sea heat fluxes, depending on the sea surface and air temperature difference, are a major driver of the atmosphere-ocean coupled dynamics.
+Satellite SST products, interpolated on regular grids and cloud gaps filled \citep{reynolds2002improved, konik2019operational}, continue to be used today to force atmospheric model analyses and reanalyses \citep{donlon2012operational}.
+The influence of high-resolution sea surface temperatures (SST) on the accuracy of atmospheric reanalysis has been demonstrated \citep{parfitt2017impact}, along with the role of SST fronts in driving climate variability \citep{larson2024signature}.
+Therefore, we aim to investigate innovative methods to fill cloud-occluded areas without introducing smoothing effects on the cloud free pixels.

-Since the 1980s, satellites have been increasingly used to measure SST.
-The satellite measurement is typically made by sensing the ocean radiation in two or more wavelengths within the infrared part of the electromagnetic spectrum or other parts of the spectrum which can then be empirically related to SST.
-One difficulty of this approach is that infrared satellites - differently from microwaves ones - cannot look through clouds; considering that, on average, about 75\% of the ocean surface is covered by clouds \cite{wylie2005trends}, the gaps in collected data are significant, and reconstructing SST under cloud occlusion conditions is a challenging and lively research topic.
-Traditional statistical techniques, such as Optimal Interpolation (OI) \cite{bretherton1976-OI}, Empirical Orthogonal Function (EOF) \cite{alvera2011}, and other similar techniques \cite{jung22,reconstruction_survey23}, fill missing values based on spatial/temporal correlations between observed SST points.
-Present day L4 SST product from CMES is actually produced by a space-time OI scheme described in \cite{BUONGIORNONARDELLI2013}.
+The SST satellite measurement is typically made by sensing the ocean radiation in many wavelengths within the near infrared and microwave parts of the electromagnetic spectrum.
+One difficulty in getting a global product using only infrared imagery is that there are large regions with clouds \citep{wylie2005trends}, and reconstructing SST under cloud occlusion conditions is a challenging and lively research topic.
+Traditional statistical techniques, such as Optimal Interpolation \citep[OI;][]{bretherton1976technique}, Empirical Orthogonal Function \citep[EOF;][]{alvera2011data}, and other similar techniques \citep{jung2022high, catipovic2023reconstruction}, fill missing values based on spatial/temporal correlations between observed SST points.
+The present-day SST Level 4 (L4) product from Copernicus Marine Service is produced by a spacetime OI scheme \citep{nardelli2013high}.

+A problem of statistical objective mapping techniques is that they often struggle to resolve fine-scale features, resulting in smooth reconstructions \citep{chin2017multi, fablet2017data, barth2020dincae}.
+These techniques typically assume linearity, which limits their ability to capture the complex dynamics of SST fields.
+One of the most advanced SST multi-sensor reconstructions \citet{chin2017multi} currently employs adaptable time windows to fill image gaps caused by cloud cover.
+However, this approach has several issues, including the potential for mesoscale signals beneath the clouds to be biased by older data from several days earlier, leading to contamination of the reconstructed area.